Bill Usher

 Bill Usher is a Canadian drummer and percussionist.
 During the 1970s he was a member of the rock group Truck.

 Background

 He played on Bob McBride's Sea of Dreams album that was released in 1973.

-As a producer he produced artist Mark Rust, whose recording won Calf Audio their 3rd Crown PZM competition.
+He produced artist Mark Rust, whose recording won Calf Audio their 3rd Crown PZM competition.
 In 1986, he became a member of the CARAS nominating and voting committee.

 He was also the president of Kids Records, a Toronto-based record label.